tamjid-ahsan/Housing-price-prediction/README.md

-This is better from the base model, with every thing except r square.
-But the base model failed in everything except that, did not even satisfy some assumptions.
+This is better from the base model, with every thing except r squared.
+But the base model failed in everything except that, did not even satisfy some assumptions for linar regression.

 Adding more feature has a direct relation with r square.
 And leaving more outliers has a impact on the residuals distribution.
 One of the core assumptions of liner regression.
 Liner regression for this type of data alright, it tries to predict a specific price.
-In real life for this type of property use of range rather than accuracy is more appropriate.
+In real life for this type of property use of range rather than accuracy maybe more appropriate, depending on the use case.
 There are a lot of models out there for prediction.
-I dont know all of them.
-For that range calculation maybe a tree based model is better.
-I have little exposure to that right now.
+For that range calculation maybe a tree based model is better or even classification.
 Liner regression is a widely use technique for prediction of price.
-Depending on target the r square varies.

 # RECOMMENDATIONS & CONCLUSIONS